socomsystems/documentation/admin_manual/installation/source_installation.rst

   uses Basic authentication internally for DAV services.
-If you have turned on authentication on a parent folder (via e.g. an ``AuthType Basic`` directive), you can turn off the authentication specifically for the Nextcloud entry.
+If you have turned on authentication on a parent folder (via e.g. an ``AuthType Basic`` directive), you can turn off the authentication specifically for the cyfrSpaces entry.
 Following the above example configuration file, add the following line in the ``<Directory>`` section::

     Satisfy Any

 * When using SSL, take special note of the ServerName.
 You should specify one in the server configuration, as well as in the CommonName field of the certificate.
-If you want your Nextcloud to be reachable via the internet, then set both of these to the domain you want to reach your Nextcloud server.
+If you want your cyfrSpaces to be reachable via the internet, then set both of these to the domain you want to reach your cyfrSpaces server.

 * Now restart Apache::

     service apache2 restart

-* If you're running Nextcloud in a subdirectory and want to use CalDAV or CardDAV clients make sure you have configured the correct :ref:`service-discovery-label` URLs.
+* If you're running cyfrSpaces in a subdirectory and want to use CalDAV or CardDAV clients make sure you have configured the correct :ref:`service-discovery-label` URLs.